 An hour later Sam had finished the tuna salad that Toby had given him and was watching Donna brush indiscernible pieces of fluff from his tux.
 She had dumped Josh's on his desk earlier.
 She stopped her unnecessary task and sat down.
 "Do you want me to put the brakes on Josh?"
 Sam frowned and sent a confused smile in Donna's direction.
 "I mean, specifically on his lists, prognosis updates and general freaky Dr Lyman behaviour."

-She stood and walked over to him.
-Telling him he looked tired she pulled him up from his seat and wrapped her arms around him.
+She stood and walked over to him and pulled him up from his seat.
 "I know we're meant to be behaving normally around you but I think you need a hug."
 Sam smiled into Donna's neck as she wrapped her arms around him.
 They were interrupted by Toby who coughed unsubtly to announce his presence.

 "Have you finished the CLG comments?"